The Morning Fix

 Approach

-Created a one-page show kit (intros, beds, ad reads, tech checklist).
+• One-page show kit (intros, beds, ads, checklist).

 Impact